Skip to content

 1. Monthly Revenue Growth

-How to track: Record your monthly revenue on the first of each month.
-Calculate the percentage change: ((Current Month - Previous Month) / Previous Month) x 100.
+How to track: Record monthly revenue on the first of each month.
+Calculate percentage change: ((Current Month - Previous Month) / Previous Month) × 100.

 What to aim for: Positive growth every month.
-New creators should aim for 10-25% monthly growth.
-Established creators may see 5-10% growth as sustainable.
+New creators should target 10-25% monthly growth.
+Established creators may see 5-10% as sustainable.

 2. Subscriber Count and Net Growth

-How to track: Record your subscriber count weekly.
-Note how many new subscribers join (from your notifications) and calculate how many you lost.
+How to track: Record subscriber count weekly.
+Track new subscribers gained (from notifications) and calculate how many you lost by comparing weekly counts.

 What to aim for: Consistent positive net growth.
-If you are gaining subscribers but your count is not growing, your churn is too high - see our subscriber retention guide.
+If you’re gaining subscribers but your count isn’t growing, churn is absorbing every new acquisition.
+See our subscriber retention guide — this is an urgent signal.

 3. Churn Rate

-Why it matters: Churn is the silent killer of OnlyFans businesses.
-High churn means you are constantly replacing lost subscribers just to maintain your current income.
+Most creators never discover that churn is the silent destroyer of OnlyFans businesses — because by the time it’s obvious, it’s already been costing them for months.
+High churn means you’re constantly replacing lost subscribers just to maintain your current income level.

-How to track: (Subscribers lost in a month / Subscribers at start of month) x 100.
+How to track: (Subscribers lost in a month ÷ Subscribers at start of month) × 100

 4. Average Revenue Per Subscriber (ARPS)

 What to aim for: $15-$30/subscriber/month is typical.
-Top creators exceed $50/subscriber/month through strong PPV, tips, and custom content strategies.
+Top creators exceed $50/subscriber/month through strong PPV, tips, and custom content engagement.

 5. PPV Unlock Rate

-How to track: (Number of unlocks / Number of subscribers PPV was sent to) x 100.
-Track for each PPV send.
+How to track: (Number of unlocks ÷ Number of subscribers PPV was sent to) × 100.
+Track for every PPV send.

 What to aim for: 15-30% for standard PPV.
-Premium (higher-priced) PPV will naturally have lower unlock rates.
-Read our PPV strategy guide for optimization.
+Premium content will naturally have lower unlock rates.
+Read our PPV strategy guide for optimization based on these numbers.

 6. Subscriber Lifetime Value (LTV)

-How to track: Average ARPS x Average subscription length (in months).
+How to track: Average ARPS × Average subscription length (in months).

 7. Conversion Rate

-How to track: This is hard to track precisely on OnlyFans, but you can approximate by comparing social media link clicks (from platform analytics) to new subscribers gained during the same period.
+How to track: Compare social media link clicks (from platform analytics) to new subscribers gained during the same period.
+Approximate conversion rate = new subscribers ÷ estimated link clicks.

 8. Content Engagement Rate

 How to track: Record likes and comments on each post.
-Divide by your subscriber count for an engagement percentage.
-Track which content types generate the most interaction.
+Divide by subscriber count for an engagement percentage.
+Track which content types generate the most interaction consistently.

 9. Promotion ROI

-How to track: After each major promotional effort (a viral TikTok, a Reddit post, a collaboration), note the spike in new subscribers and calculate the resulting revenue increase.
+How to track: After each major promotional effort (a viral post, a Reddit appearance, a collaboration, a promotion), note the spike in new subscribers and the resulting revenue increase.

 10. Revenue by Source

 How to track: OnlyFans breaks down earnings by category.
-Record these monthly and track the percentages.
+Record these monthly and calculate the percentages.

 Healthy breakdown: Roughly 40-60% from subscriptions, 20-40% from PPV/messages, 10-20% from tips and custom content.
-If any one source dominates excessively, diversify.
+If any single source exceeds 70% of total revenue, your income is concentrated and vulnerable.

 Building Your Analytics System